HomeSite Map

 (John Lennon – Paul McCartney)

-With their masterpiece “Sgt.
+With the band's masterpiece “Sgt.
 Pepper's Lonely Hearts Club Band” in the can, The Beatles found themselves somewhat inspirationally spent.
 They had poured their hearts into the making of that album, the project being the result of their new-found freedom from touring and movie making.
 They wanted desperately to extricate themselves from other mundane pop star activities in order to concentrate on their art.
 And on April 21st, 1967, the album, their greatest artistic expression, was complete and being readied for release.

 Although they had no plans to make a full-length feature movie as they had in previous years, they still had a movie contract with United Artists to fulfill.
 A decision was made to have an animated movie created in The Beatles' name that featured their music, the resulting film entitled “Yellow Submarine.”
 The movie's story line was to be based loosely on popular Beatles songs with very little input from the group needed.
 This thrilled them, the plan being to fulfill their movie contract without having to learn lines or be on any movie set.
 The movie would be done by professional animators and story-writers.